How we bill you if you have a meter

 Estimated water use

-If we can’t read your meter and don’t receive a reading from you, we’ll estimate your water use.
+If we haven’t read your meter and don’t receive a reading from you, we’ll estimate your water use.
 Your bill will say if this is the case.

 How much water you use

-If coronavirus means there are more people at home, you may be using more water.
+If there are now more people at from home, working, for example, you may be using more water.
 It’s also common to use more water during warm weather, when renovating or when using some appliances more than usual, like showers and washing machines.

 Leaks in your home